 Congress (both the Senate and the House) has begun to consider “The Smarter Sentencing Act of 2013.”
 Bills are in committee (the beginning stages of the process of a bill becoming law) in both the House of Representatives and the Senate.
 As of the writing of this post, text of the Senate version (S. 1410) and the House version (H.R.
 3382) are identical.
 As of now, Congressmen and Senators are on their holiday recess, and will return mid-January, 2014.
 They will, presumably, take more action on these bills during the first several months after they return.

 The legislation, if it finally passes, does three main things: it expands the federal “safety valve,” it clarifies some provisions of the Fair Sentencing Act of 2010, and it changes the mandatory minimums for certain drug offenses.
 There are some very positive aspects of this legislation, as well as some very negative aspects, in its current form.

 Now, I’ll answer the most common questions I get about this legislation.
-In a separate post, I’ll explain in more detail what I believe are the best and worst provisions of the Senate and House bills.

 How does the SSA change the federal sentencing “safety valve”?